Solar power in Belgium

-Solar power in Belgium reached an installed capacity of 4,254 MW of power generating 3,563 GWh of electricity in 2018.
+Solar power in Belgium reached an installed capacity of 9.9 GW at the end of 2023, an increase of 1.8 GW from 2022.

+Belgium had 4,254 MW of solar power generating 3,563 GWh of electricity in 2018.
 In 2015 PV solar power accounted for around 4% of Belgium's total electricity demand, the 4th highest penetration figure in the world, although the country is some way behind the leaders Germany, Italy and Greece at between 7% and 8% of electricity demand.

-Installed capacity grew at an outstanding pace from 2008 until 2012, but its growth has since slowed to a steady pace.
+Installed capacity grew at an outstanding pace from 2008 until 2012, but growth then slowed to a steady pace before the large increases in 2022.
 Almost all of solar power in Belgium is grid connected.